filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/future-proof/index.md

 ---
 title: "Future-proof a contract"
-description: "Learn how to future-proof an existing smart contract for compatibility with the v1.20.0-hyperspace-nv20 release."
+description: "Learn how to future-proof an existing smart contract for compatibility with future network upgrades"
-lead: "Learn how to future-proof an existing smart contract for compatibility with the `v1.20.0-hyperspace-nv20` release and future network upgrades."
+lead: "Learn how to future-proof an existing smart contract for compatibility with future network upgrades."
 draft: false
 type: docs
 weight: 70